ace-subido/aclys/readme.md

 - Built on top of Finagle, it's accessed through HTTP (GET, POST, DELETE.
 Refer to Usage section for more info)
 - I thought of doing something "Redis-like" for thick Javascript Apps
 - All in a single file under 90 lines of code
 - Not meant for Production.
 Doesn't even have authentication.
-Not as fast as Redis or Memcache (read/write HTTP requests are around 1450-1500 requests per second over localhost)
+Not as fast as Redis or Memcache (100k read/write HTTP requests with 5 concurrent clients are around 1450-1500 requests per second over localhost)

-There's only three methods with Aclys
+There's only one method in Aclys

+	/?key=

+This method is A RESTful interface:

 	GET		Returns the value based on the Key
 	DELETE	Deletes the value based on the Key
 	POST	Creates a value based on the Key, the value should be passed through the Request Body (value not in JSON)

-If the key doesn't exist, or is not provided Aclys will return a 404.
+If the key doesn't exist or is not provided, Aclys will return a 404.

+> Aclys - a **small** javelin

 ###License